Firewalls.com’s Comprehensive Cyber Threat Dictionary

 What is Exfiltration in cybersecurity?

 Exfiltration in cybersecurity refers to bad actors stealing or moving data.
 Exfiltration is also known as data theft or data exfil or extrusion, exportation, or extraction.
-Whatever terminology, it boils down to it’s unauthorized data movement.
+Whatever terminology, it boils down to unauthorized data movement.
 It can occur through malware infection or even through physical theft of devices that house sensitive data.

 How to Recognize This Threat: Without the right tools, it can take organizations months to recognize data is gone.
 Deploy tools that offer visibility into your network and all related employee activity.